-The photo tour officially ends on Saturday night, November 21 (lodging is included for that night), although we may have a group sunrise shoot on Sunday morning.
-On Sunday, November 22, you will depart Cinque Terre on a train for your chosen destination.
+The photo tour officially ends on Sunday morning, May 8 after our sunrise shoot.
+On this day, you will depart Cinque Terre on a train for your chosen destination.
 We will help make the train reservations for you.

 SPECIAL CONSIDERATIONS & PHYSICAL REQUIREMENTS